 They all taste fabulous when cooked on the Teppanyaki Grill.

 Just check out this video with the tabletop grill:

-Also, the drainage holes coupled with oil drip tray ensure that your food stays fat- and grease-free, meaning thereby the food cooked on Teppanyaki is way healthier and retains its natural nutrients and flavor.
+Also, the drainage holes coupled with an oil drip tray ensure that your food stays fat- and grease-free, so actually the food cooked Teppanyaki style is way healthier and retains its natural nutrients and flavor better.